josh1248/learning-projects/README.md

 31 Dec: Guided implementation of blog with Rails + SQLite3, following a Rails tutorial at https://guides.rubyonrails.org/getting_started.html

 10 Jan: Still unable to get the Delete part of my Rails 7 CRUD blog to work.
 I am unable to debug it myself as I do not innately understand the workings of routes, APIs, etc., which makes me uncomfortable.
 I do not like using things I dont understand blindly.
-Hence, I have decided to switch to Golang instead.
+Additionally, I will have an easier time learning Golang as I have experience in Python and C. Hence, I have decided to switch to Golang instead.
 I am currently learning the basics of Golang in my repository.